AtreyusDev/day_manager/README.md

     <p>Note: The '/git_images' directory is just for upload the images for this README.md</p>
     <br>
     <p>This App was developed with the Model-View-Controller(MVC) design pattern.</p>
-    <p>All the code was writed trying to have the clean code tips.
+    <p>All the code was written trying to have the clean code tips.
 You will see comments on the code that will help you to understand how the code works.</p>
     <img alt="Folders" src="git_images/capture4.png">
     <br>
-    <p>Has you can see, we have 3 folders: Model, View and Controller.
+    <p>As you can see, we have 3 folders: Model, View and Controller.
 Lastly, a execute.py</p>
     <br>
     <p>Controller: In this folder we have the controller.py | This archive makes all the management for the app.
 Receive the information from app.py and connect_bd.py and sends the information between they too.</p>
     <p>Model: In this folder we have the connect_bd.py | This archive contains all the database query methods.
 Creates the connection with the database and sends the data to controller.py</p>
-    <p>View: In this folder we have the app.py | This archive is responsible for create the root and all the widgets for the app.
+    <p>View: In this folder we have the app.py | This archive is responsible for creating the root and all the widgets of the app.
 It is just for the frontend.</p>
     <h3>ALERT: The database of this app was created on a local server.
-Doesn´t matter, you can edit the connection in connect_bd.py for choose the server that you going to use.👍</h3>
+Doesn´t matter, you can edit the connection in connect_bd.py to choose the server that you are going to use.👍</h3>
 </div>
 <div id="contact" align="center">
     <hr>
     <h1>✉Contact📞</h1>
     <br>
-    <h2>📩e-mail = jizdsing@gmail.com | 📱 Whatsapp = <a href="https://wa.me/584142383498">+584142384398</a></h2>
+    <h2>📩e-mail = jizdsing@gmail.com | 📱 Whatsapp = <a href="https://wa.me/584142383498">+584142383498</a></h2>
     <h2>Portfolio = <a href="https://atreyusrey.pythonanywhere.com/">AtreyusDev-Portfolio</a></h2>
     <br>
 </div>